 Her main interests are ancient and medieval history, mythology and the study of sustainable use and preservation of cultural heritage.
 Next to her studies she works for the cultural heritage storytelling platform Hidden and writes travel articles for Ancient History Encyclopedia, in addition to being a volunteer for European Heritage Times since 2019.

 Samuel Oer de Almeida was born in Germany.
-He is currently studying for a master’s degree in Classical Archaeology at the University of Tübingen, following which he will continue with a PhD.
+He is a doctoral student of Classical Archaeology at the University of Tübingen and researches cities of Roman Asia Minor.
 He is interested in ancient architecture and urbanism, numismatics, epigraphy, and the reception of antiquity through the ages.
 He enjoys listening to various genres of music and is a passionate bibliophile.
 Moreover, he participates in several excavations around the Mediterranean.
 He believes that the engagement with cultural heritage is key to understanding past and present societies.
 Volunteer for European Heritage Times since 2018.

 Anna Karla Almeida is born in São Luis, Brazil.
 She is an architect urbanist, industry historian and currently a doctoral assistant of Laboratory of Urbanism at EPFL in Lausanne, Switzerland.
 She lived in France, Italy, Portugal, Spain the last 10 years, discovering the cultural heritage of these nations in Europe.
 Anna worked also for US/ICOMOS as young professional in San Antonio, Texas.
 Social Media Volunteer for Heritage since 2017.